peter28data/Tableau/README.md

 ---

-To confirm our data validation theory of the Category chart, we can check the largest portion of revenue/market cap, oncology: neurology.
+Data validation of the Category chart, by investigating the largest portion of revenue/market cap, oncology: neurology.

+Conclusion:

 We can see above that only one company from Switzerland is shown.
 More than one company should have labeled data from neurology, therefore, we can confirm our data validation of the Category chart.